tfsaggregator/aggregator-docs/content/using/policy-syntax.md

 **AggregatorConfiguration**: The main node for all the configuration options.
 (Single)

 ## runtime section
-This section controls general behaviour for TFS Aggregator, e.g. authentication credentials or logging level.
+This section controls general behaviour for TFS Aggregator, e.g. authentication, credentials or logging level.

 ```
     <runtime debug="False">